 Stuffed Herbed Chicken with Boursin Cheese RecipePrint

-- 2 skinless, boneless chicken breast halves, 1/2-pound each
+- 2 skinless, boneless chicken breasts, 1/2-pound each

 - 2 Tbsp finely chopped toasted walnuts